tannewt/wa-law.org/bill/2023-24/sb/5230/1/README.md

     e.
 The youth's overall progress toward transitioning to full independence and the projected date for achieving such transition.

 9. Prior to the review hearing, the youth's attorney shall indicate whether there are any contested issues and may provide additional information necessary for the court's review.

+## Section 4
+The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 ## Section 5
 1. The department shall develop, administer, supervise, and monitor a coordinated and comprehensive plan that establishes, aids, and strengthens services for the protection and care of runaway, dependent, or neglected children.